wardle/clods/README.md

 this aims to provide a seamless application programming interface (API) in order to appropriately record the context of the capture of any clinical data.

-It's part of a suite of supporting foundational data and computing services that help to answer questions about the 'who', 'what', 'when', 'how' and 'why' of health and care data.
+`clods` part of a suite of supporting foundational data and computing services that help to answer questions about the 'who', 'what', 'when', 'how' and 'why' of health and care data.

 This software provides both a library and web service.
 As a library, it can easily be embedded into a larger